MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Russia/how-to-set-up-norm-jurisdictions.md

     |**Has Details**|Specifies if calculation details are defined for the norm group.|
     |**Search Detail**|Select the method that you use for norm jurisdiction search.
 The options include **To Date** and **As of Date.**|
     |**Storing Method**|Select **Calculation** if the norm jurisdiction is calculated with a specific formula.
 Leave this field blank if the norm is a constant value.|

-5. On the **Process** tab, choose **Details** to open the **Norm Details** window.
+5. Choose the **Details** action to open the **Norm Details** window.
 In this window, you will define a constant tax rate for the norm.
 6. In the **Norm Details** window, enter the following information.

     |Field|Description|
     |---------------------------------|---------------------------------------|
     |**Effective Date**|Enter an effective date for the norm.|
     |**Norm**|Enter a value for the norm.
 This value is used to calculate tax differences.|

 7. Choose the **Close** button to close the **Norm Details** window and save your entries.

 The norm jurisdiction that you set up is now available for use in calculating tax differences.

 ## See Also
  [Tax Differences](tax-differences.md)
  [Setting up Tax Difference Calculation](setting-up-tax-difference-calculation.md)